-Orbea Factory Team: leaders in the Cape Epic!
+Orbea Factory Team wins second place in the Cape Epic!

 19 March 2017

 Alma is for the the quickest lap times and the steepest climbs.
 Alma is for the strongest accelerations and highest altitudes.
 Alma is for the biggest stages, the loudest fans and the toughest riders.
 Alma is for the fiercest competitors, the athletes who accept nothing less than superlatives.

 To many, the cross country hardtail is the purest expression of the mountain bike - A minimalist frame, maybe a suspension fork, just enough comfort and control to carry a rider between points A and B at maximum speed.
 Even with increasingly demanding World Cup XC courses, the carbon hardtail is still the ubiquitous symbol of racing.
 It’s a bike that offers everything you need to win and nothing you don’t.

 Alma and Orbea are no strangers to this vision and have experienced unusual success from the start - Three generations of Alma have won World Cups, World Championships and even Olympic gold.
 When Alma first took the stage in 2006, doubters of the uncommon 29” wheel scratched their heads when we launched the first mass-production carbon monocoque 29er alongside Alma 26.
 We cautiously offered the frame in only one size, but it firmly established Alma’s mantra of looking forward to see where time could be saved and races could be decided.